Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Receiver operating characteristic (ROC) curves and area under the curve (AUC) for binary outcomes

 \subsection{Key properties}

-A key requirement for a persuasive generalization of classical ROC analysis is the reduction to ROC curves and AUC if the outcomes are binary.
+A key requirement for a persuasive generalization of classical ROC analysis is the reduction to ROC curves and $\AUC$ if the outcomes are binary.
 Furthermore, well established desirable properties from ROC analysis ought to be retained.
-To facilitate judging whether the generalizations in Sections \ref{sec:ROC_movies} and \ref{sec:CPA} satisfy these desiderata, we summarize key properties of ROC curves and AUC in the following (slightly informal) listing. \begin{itemize} \item[(1)] The ROC curve and AUC are straightforward to compute and interpret, in the (rough) sense of \textit{the larger the better}. \item[(2)] AUC attains values between 0 and 1 and relates linearly to Somers' $D$.
-For a perfect feature, $\AUC = 1$ and $D = 1$; for a feature that is independent of the binary outcome, $\AUC = \frac{1}{2}$ und $D = 0$. \item[(3)] The numerical value of AUC admits an interpretation as the probability of concordance for feature--outcome pairs. \item[(4)] The ROC curve and AUC are purely rank based and, therefore, invariant under strictly increasing transformations.
-Specifically, if $\phi : \real \to \real$ is a strictly increasing function, then the ROC curve and AUC computed from
+To facilitate judging whether the generalization in Sections \ref{sec:ROC_movies} and \ref{sec:CPA} satisfies these desiderata, we summarize key properties of ROC curves and $\AUC$ in the following (slightly informal) listing. \begin{itemize} \item[(1)] The ROC curve and $\AUC$ are straightforward to compute and interpret, in the (rough) sense of \textit{the larger the better}. \item[(2)] $\AUC$ attains values between 0 and 1 and relates linearly to Somers' $D$.
+For a perfect feature, $\AUC = 1$ and $D = 1$; for a feature that is independent of the binary outcome, $\AUC = \frac{1}{2}$ und $D = 0$. \item[(3)] The numerical value of $\AUC$ admits an interpretation as the probability of concordance for feature--outcome pairs. \item[(4)] The ROC curve and $\AUC$ are purely rank based and, therefore, invariant under strictly increasing transformations.
+Specifically, if $\phi : \real \to \real$ is a strictly increasing function, then the ROC curve and $\AUC$ computed from

-are the same as the ROC curve and AUC computed from \eqref{eq:binary}. \end{itemize} As an immediate consequence of the latter property, ROC curves and AUC assess the discrimination ability or \textit{potential}\/ predictive ability of a classifier, feature, marker, or test (Wilks, 2019).
-Distinctly different methods are called for if one seeks to evaluate a classifier's \textit{actual}\/ value in any given applied setting (Adams and Hands, 1999; Hern{\'a}ndez-Orallo et al., 2012; Ehm et al., 2016).
+are the same as the ROC curve and $\AUC$ computed from \eqref{eq:binary}. \end{itemize} As an immediate consequence of the latter property, ROC curves and $\AUC$ assess the discrimination ability or \textit{potential}\/ predictive ability of a classifier, feature, marker, or test \citep{Wilks2019}.
+Distinctly different methods are called for if one seeks to evaluate a classifier's \textit{actual}\/ value in any given applied setting \citep{Adams1999, Orallo2012, Ehm2016}.